North Texas Mosquito Season: When It Starts, When It Peaks, and How to Prepare

 October–November: The Wind-Down

-Mosquito populations decline as temperatures drop below 80°F, but don't let your guard down.
-Asian tiger mosquitoes remain active into November during warm years, and house mosquitoes move indoors seeking warmth.
+As temperatures drop below 80°F, mosquito populations decline.
+However, Asian tiger mosquitoes can remain active into November, and house mosquitoes may move indoors seeking warmth.

-What to do: Continue treatment through October.
-Final treatment in November targets adults before they lay overwintering eggs.
+- Continue treatments through October, with a final treatment in November to target adults before they lay overwintering eggs.

 December–February: Dormant (Mostly)

-Most species are dormant.
-However, warm spells above 50°F can briefly activate house mosquitoes.
-Aedes eggs sit dormant in containers, waiting for spring rain.
+Most mosquito species are dormant during these months.
+However, warm spells above 50°F can briefly activate house mosquitoes, while Aedes eggs remain dormant, awaiting spring rains.

-What to do: Clean out containers, clear gutters, and prep for spring.
-This is the cheapest time to fix drainage issues.
+- Clean out containers, clear gutters, and prepare for spring.

 DFW's Biggest Mosquito Risk: West Nile Virus